esteveslima/express-template/README.md

   Building multiple containers may be hard, so a [docker-compose] is required to handle this kind of situation.

-  Inside `services/_deployments` folder there is a `docker-compose.yml` file describing the construction of each service within this project for production.
+  Inside `services/_deployments` folder there is a `docker-compose.yml` file describing the construction of each service inside this project for production.

   Also has a `docker-compose.dev.yml` describing the same construction but for development(the difference is that `.dev` file configures a volume to share host source folder to the container and make automatic changes when update files and restart server with nodemon)

+  Containers built with this file **share the same network**, connections between containers must be made referencing by service name(usually assign to a env variable that is used inside server).
-  In this example the services doesn't have any connection, but containers built with this file **share the same network**, hence this solution is **only viable for not-distributed** containers/network.
-For distributed containers/network see Kubernetes below.
+  This solution is **only viable for non-distributed** containers/network, for distributed containers/network see Kubernetes below.

   docker-compose common CLI:
   ```bash